Chain gang: Australia

 In the Australian penal colonies, chain gangs were also referred to as "iron gangs".
 They were used as a punishment for convicts who reoffended after being transported.
 Iron gangs were frequently employed on the construction of roads in remote areas where escape was a possibility, such as on the Great North Road from Sydney to the Hunter Valley and the road from Sydney to Bathurst over the Blue Mountains.
 The leg irons were installed by blacksmiths using hot rivets, and then attached to a single "gang chain" to allow for control by an overseer.
 The irons and chains could weigh as much as 4.5 kg or more.
 Some of the convicts on iron gangs were as young as 11 years old.

 The use of iron gangs in the Colony of New South Wales was expanded by Governor Ralph Darling as part of his infrastructure program.
-Their tasks included "breaking rocks, clearing trees, constructing stone culverts and bridges".
+Their tasks included "breaking rocks, clearing trees, [and] constructing stone culverts and bridges".
 In 1828, the colony's chief surveyor Edmund Lockyer directed that each iron gang could contain up to 60 men, supervised by one main overseer and three assistants.
 The iron gangs "received the worst and least trustworthy characters, together with the strictest security measures".
 Better-behaved convicts still worked in gangs but were unshackled.
 Convicts who escaped from iron gangs were described as "bolters" and became some of the first bushrangers.

 United States

 The introduction of chain gangs into the United States began after the American Civil War.
-The southern states needed finances and public works to be performed.
+The Southern states needed finances and public works to be performed.
 Prisoners were a free way for these works to be achieved.

-The use of chain gangs for prison labor was the preferred method of punishment in some southern states like Florida, Georgia, Louisiana, Virginia, North Carolina, Arkansas, Texas, Mississippi, and Alabama.
+The use of chain gangs for prison labor was the preferred method of punishment in some Southern states like Florida, Georgia, Louisiana, Virginia, North Carolina, Arkansas, Texas, Mississippi, and Alabama.

 Abuses in chain gangs led to reform and to their general elimination by 1955.
 There were still chain gangs in the South in December 1955.

 Chain gangs experienced a resurgence when Alabama began to use them again in 1995; they still existed in 1997.